cosmiszna/Interactive-mechanics-Development-/README.md

 Real-time position and orientation data is captured for each player.
 Then processed and normalized inside selected game engine.
 Each player is assigned a persistent ID that remains stable throughout the entire experience (no ID switching or resets), ensuring consistent interaction logic.

-2. Tracking data proceedes in Game engine and developed into two primary Interaction layers:
+2. Tracking data proceeds in Gthe ame engine and is developed into two primary Interaction layers:
      - Individual player tracking data (position, orientation, movement states)
-   - Proccesed Average position of all players - developed into main navigation principles that enables different gameplay modes.
+   - Proccesed Average position data of all players - developed into main navigation principles that enable different gameplay modes.

 This framework allows:
     - One-player mechanics
     - Multi-player cooperative behaviors
     - Global environment state changes
-    - Adaptive difficulty based on group dynamic **Developed Framework functions as a core for building diverse interactive mechanics.**
+    - Adaptive difficulty based on group dynamics **Developed Framework functions as a core for building diverse interactive mechanics.**

-3. In Unreal Engine Tecnical architecture builded to keep core development structure modular and shared across all game variations.
+3. In Unreal Engine Technical architecture is built to keep core development structure modular and shared across all game variations.
 Any updates made in the master project propagate automatically to all derived game projects.
     - Master components / Controls
     - Game Mechanic Components
-      This ensures consistency, reduces duplication.
+      This ensures consistency and reduces duplication.

 4. SHOW RUNN
-   -The system was deployed using nDisplay, outputting content in 4K resolution for the installation test environment
+   -The system was deployed using nDisplay, outputting content in 4K resolution in the immersive test environment

   ## Technical Art for spatial gaming and previsualizations
-Development of spatial games in Unreal Engine requries RnD of the technical art as well, working with the shader, finding out a solutions that will work for Spatial immersive enviropment.
+Development of spatial games in Unreal Engine requries RnD of the technical art, working with the shaders, finding solutions that will work for the spatial immersive environment.
-- Shader that work with the interaction logic
+- Shaders that work with the interaction logic
-- Materials, VFX that works and looks cool with nDisaplay rendering
+- Materials, VFX that works and looks cool with nDisplay rendering
-- Combinig with position data and blueprint coding
+- Combining with position data and blueprint coding

 ### Developed toolset in Unreal Engine for immersive scene previsualization

-  For previsualizations I  worked with the various CG pipelines including animation, shaders in UE, rendering.
+  For previsualizations, I  worked with the various CG pipelines, including animation, shaders in UE, and rendering.

-## Higlighted dev mechanics
+## Highlighted dev mechanics

     -RnD of the core game mechanics
     -RnD of the navigation principles
-    -Real time vertex paint and shader dev
+    -Real-time vertex paint and shader dev

 ## Touch Designer
-One of the important task in the development was to define which gaming experience should be build in which engine from the optimization and performance perspective, A few interactive experiences build in the Touch Designer using Python to write gaming logic. (appears it is the best approach)
+One of the important task in the development was to define which gaming experience should be built in which real-time engine from the optimization and performance perspective, A few interactive experiences are built in Touch Designer using Python to write logic.

 ## Tech Stack
 ![Unreal Engine](https://img.shields.io/badge/Unreal_Engine-000000?logo=unrealengine&logoColor=white)